rte-france/Grid2Op/README.md

 * allows for grid modifications (active and reactive load values, generator voltages setpoints and active production)
 * allows for maintenance operations and powergrid topological changes
 * can adopt any powergrid modeling, especially Alternating Current (AC) and Direct Current (DC) approximation to when performing the compitations
 * supports changes of powerflow solvers, actions, observations to better suit any need in performing power system operations modeling
-* has an RL-focused interface, compatible with [OpenAI-gym](https://gym.openai.com/) (Coming soon)
+* has an RL-focused interface, compatible with [OpenAI-gym](https://gym.openai.com/): same interface for the Environment class.
 * parameters, game rules or type of actions are perfectly parametrizable
 * can adapt to any kind of input data, in various format (might require the rewriting of a class)